daviddarnes/alembic/README.md

 - `comments: false`: Turns off comments for that post
 - `feature_image: "/uploads/feature-image.jpg"`: Adds a full width feature image at the top of the page
-- `feature_text: "Example text"`: Adds text to the top of the page as a full width feature with solid colour, supports markdown.
+- `feature_text: "Example text"`: Adds text to the top of the page as a full width feature with solid colour; supports markdown.
 This can be used in conjunction with the `feature_image` option to create a feature image with text over it